-The policy committee focused efforts in 2018-2019 on development of internal policy to support SCB Oceania's organizational growth.
+The policy committee focused efforts in 2019-2020 on development of internal policy to support SCB Oceania's organizational growth.
+All policies and documents are on the SCBO website to ensure transparent governance (http://scboceania.org/about-intro/policies/).
 Policies developed include: